-In this tutorial, you’ll learn how to animate in Flash by applying motion tween, layers and other features in Macromedia Flash 8.
+In this tutorial, you’ll learn how to animate in Flash by applying motion tween, layers and other features in Adobe Animate.
 Below is a simple animation made using motion tween.

 1- Create a new Layer